 10. HIV rebounds after ten years of undetectable viral load.
 Chun TW et al. AIDS, 2010.

-Case of a person who started very early ART who had undetectable viral load for ten years.
-There was so little HIV that researchers needed to check 1.7 billion CD4 cells before finding one with HIV.
+This is a case study of someone who started very early ART and who then had undetectable viral load for ten years.
+This person had so little HIV that researchers needed to check 1.7 billion CD4 cells before finding one with HIV.
 In a research setting – and against his doctors advice – this person stopped ART – and viral load still rebounded (even though it took a few months).

 Ref: Chun T-W et al. Rebound of plasma viremia following cessation of antiretroviral therapy despite profoundly low levels of HIV reservoir: implications for eradication.
 AIDS 19 October 2010. dos: 10.1097/QAD.0b013e328340a239.